 Exception – expenses incurred on food relating to a hotel stay

 There is one exception to this rule!
 Where a business owner has gone on an overnight business trip and pays for food, then both the food and accommodation can be deducted for tax purposes.
 The trip cannot have any personal motive.
 The expense claimed for accommodation and food must be reasonable amounts.
 Where the accommodation is allowable, then so is the food.
 Hotel stays which have any element of a personal motive must not be allowable for tax purposes.
 An overnight stay for a tradeshow is an allowable expense once the accommodation and food are a reasonable amount.
+If it is more cost effective to stay an extra night and, return on a flight the following day, then this can still be tax deductible as the extra night is incidental.
 However, if the business owner stays an extra night to allow for sightseeing the next day, the whole amount of the trip must be excluded for tax purposes as it is seen as having a personal motive to the trip.

 Client entertainment – tax deductible?

 This leads to a further question around client entertainment; where a business owner incurs a genuine business expense while networking or on client entertainment.
 This is also deemed dual purpose, so is not allowable for tax purposes.
 This would include bringing a client out for coffee or a meal.
 On the surface this is a legitimate business expense but unfortunately not deductible for tax purposes.

 Disclaimer: This post does not constitute financial advice and is for information and educational purposes only.
 This blog does not constitute an accountant/client relationship.